gregggrose/gregggrose/README.md

 - ⚡ Fun fact: I live near Lake Superior and am fortunate to be able to walk the shore, finding beach glass along the way.
 I'm slightly colorblind and this may help differentiate glass from rock.

 ## Currently learning more about:
-- Online first documentation
+- Docs as code approach
 - Semantic HTML & Accessibility
-- JavaScript/Node
+- JavaScript
 - Dynamic webpages
 - Database querying